 * Shop by needs - Narrow search by choosing area you need help with, such as sitting, walking, bathing, or sensory integration

-* Shop by equipment type - Options include strollers, mobility, seating, swings, car seats, bikes and trikes, and bathroom
+* Shop by equipment type - Options include strollers, seating, car seats, bikes and trikes, bathroom, and several other categories

 * Adaptive toys